ranga4all1/support-queue-assistant-rag/README.md

 ### Interface

-We use Flask for serving the application as an API.
+We use Flask for serving the application as an API - to be used by any other UX.

+We also provide direct user interface via streamlit.

 ### Data Ingestion